Documentation

 Text Field

-Text Field allows the user to input and edit text.
+Text Field allows users to enter text.
 Prefix and suffix components, such as icons, are also supported.

 Open in a